-In Broward County, 15.6% of the population is over the age of 65.
+In Broward County, 17.5% of the population is over the age of 65.
 Among those older than 65, many report that their health status is "fair" or "poor".
 Some of the key issues faced by the community of individuals within Broward County are:

-- 1. Hospitalizations and Re-hospitalizations
+- Hospitalizations and Re-hospitalizations

 - 2. Injuries from falls

 - 3. Exacerbation of activity limitations

 Evidence exists that the health status of the community is largely impacted by insurance coverage, income, available community resources, educational level and health literacy.
-A review of St. Anthony's data from fiscal year 2018 reveals that out of 458 admissions to the program 231(50.4%) fell within three distinct diagnostic categories.
-The top three diagnoses treated at St. Anthony's in fiscal year 2018 were:
+A review of St. Anthony's data from 2021 reveals that out of 290 admissions to the program 146 (50.3%) fell within three distinct diagnostic categories.
+The top three diagnoses treated at St. Anthony's in 2021 were:

-Stroke: 24.9% of total admissions

-Neurological disorders: 14.9% of total admissions

-Brain Injury: 10.6% of total admissions
+Stroke: 21.0% of total admissions Neurological disorders: 17.9% of total admissions Brain Injury: 11.4% of total admissions